RedisLabs/redislabs-docs/content/rs/administering/access-control/_index.md

 ---
-Title: Account Management
+Title: User Management and Access Control
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 aliases: /rs/administering/designing-production/security/account-management/
 ---
-To give each team member only the permissions that they need for their work with the cluster, RS lets you assign a role to each team member.
+You can configure RS users with permissions for:

-You can manage team members and roles in **settings** > **team**, or with the REST API.
+    - [Web UI access]({{< relref "/rs/administering/access-control/management-roles.md" >}}) - The areas of the cluster web UI that a user can access and edit.

-The roles and permissions available in RS are:
+    - [Database connections]({{< relref "/rs/administering/access-control/access-control-lists.md" >}}) - Commands and keys that the user can use in database connections.

-{{< embed-html "account-role-table.html" >}}
+You can manage users and roles in **access control** or with the REST API.

 ## Adding a User